 - STEP 1.
 When all of the preceding steps have been successfully completed, turn on the power supply power switch.
 See Figure 40.
 This will connect ac power to the battery charger and to the motor operator controls. - STEP 2.
-The motor operator controls indicate the position of the motor operators and mechanism operating shafts via LEDs on the front panel assembly.
-See Figure 41 and Figure 42.
-If equipped with a 6800 Series Automatic Switch Control, the Vista switchgear rack only shows the Ground status.
-The Open and Close status and the operating controls are on the 6800 switch control.
-Automatic operation controls are on the switch control unit.
-See Figure 40.
+The motor operator controls will indicate the correct position of the motor operators and mechanism operating shafts via LEDs on the front panel assembly.
+See Figure 40, Figure 41, and Figure 42.